callstack/reassure/README.md

 ### Testing tests in development environment

 While developing your tests, you will likely want to test them before deployment and CI pipeline run with the implemented tool.
-In order to do that you can run Jest using our node command present in rn-perf-tool's scripts
+In order to do that you can run Jest using our node command present in reassure's scripts

 ```shell
 # provide an appropriate --testMatch glob or use our default "<rootDir>/**/*.perf-test.[jt]s?(x)"